cherry-1729-9090/cherry-1729-9090/ReadMe.md

 # 💫 About Me:
-I'm currently working as a software developer intern at Kubenine.<br>I'm very passionate and interested in contributing to open source projects.<br>
+- Currently working as a software developer intern at Kubenine.
+- Playing around with BTC lately.
+- Reach me at chitluridevicharan@gmail.com

 ## 🌐 Socials: